Dr. Feelgood (album): Critical reception

 Canadian journalist Martin Popoff wrote that Dr. Feelgood is an album "made by a dumb band trying really hard" while a BBC Music reviewer declared it "a glitzy flashy experience... ultimately shallow and narcissistic".
 Other critics stated that Mötley Crüe are not "out to win humanitarian awards or impress us with lyrical muscle", but to rock "...hard"!
 Dr. Feelgood, wrote Mick Wall in a review of 2009's reissue, "was the first time Mötley Crüe actually became well-known for music.
 Until then, their unthinking mash-up of glam and metal had made them a hoot onstage but a disappointment on record...
 Though pushed close by last year's shock return with the weighty Saints of Los Angeles, [the album is] the best Mötley Crüe have ever released."

 "Dr. Feelgood" and "Kickstart My Heart" were nominated for Grammy awards for Best Hard Rock Performance in 1990 and 1991, but lost both years to Living Colour.
-Mötley Crüe won the best Hard rock/Heavy metal album of the year at the American Music Awards in January 1991 for Dr. Feelgood.
+Mötley Crüe won the best heavy metal/hard rock album of the year at the American Music Awards in January 1991 for Dr. Feelgood.

 Legacy

 Metallica drummer Lars Ulrich recruited Bob Rock to produce their self-titled 1991 album after being impressed with Rock's production work on Dr. Feelgood.
 Rock would later produce Metallica's subsequent albums, until St. Anger, where he also played that album's bass parts.

-Nike SB created a shoe based on the album cover.

-As of October 14, 2008, the album, minus the opening track "T.N.T.
-(Terror 'N Tinseltown)" because of length and playability, has become downloadable content for the Rock Band video game series.
-The tracks "Dr. Feelgood" and "Kickstart My Heart" were also released as downloadable content for the video game Rocksmith 2014 in 2015.